haseebnqureshi/Basefloor/docs/guide/index.md

 # Getting Started

-MinAPI is a comprehensive API framework built on Express and MongoDB that provides a minimum viable API setup with built-in authentication, permissions, CRUD operations, and resource management.
+BasefloorAPI is a comprehensive API framework built on Express and MongoDB that provides a minimum viable API setup with built-in authentication, permissions, CRUD operations, and resource management.

 ## Features